11 Tips to keep your laundry smelling good for longer

 I have a handmade soap bar that smells AMAZING.
 So, to have the same scent on my clothes I grated the soap and use it instead of my usual detergent.

-- Wait until the soap dissolves and water cools
+- wait until the soap dissolves and the water cools

 8. Nice smell after ironing

 Before ironing your clothes add a few drops of your preferred cologne to the iron’s water.

 You could also add rose water for a floral scent.

 - Place a handful of clean rose petals in a saucepan and cover them with water.

 - Cover the pot with a lid and simmer for about 10 minutes.